-The Iowa Board of Pharmacy (Board) administers the PMP with the assistance and guidance of an Advisory Council, which currently consists of two physicians, two non-physician prescribers, one pharmacist, one veterinarian, and one law enforcement member appointed by the Board of Pharmacy.
-It should be noted that Advisory Council member appointments moved to Board appoints in 2023 as part of the implementation of HF2201, which was passed during the 2022 legislative session.
-This change has allowed wider input regarding the operation of the PMP.
+The Iowa Board of Pharmacy (Board) administers the PMP with the assistance and guidance of an Advisory Council consisting of four physicians, three pharmacists, and one non-physician prescriber appointed by the governor.
+It should be noted that Advisory Council member appointments will move to Board appointed in 2023 as part of the implementation of HF2201, which was passed during the 2022 legislative session.
+HF2201 will also allow a member of the public to be appointed to the PMP Advisory Council.